-Excerpts from an interview with Bean on the summit and Indian museums:
+Excerpts from an interview with Bean on the summit and Indian museums.

 How did the plan for the All India Museum Summit develop?

 We began by speaking with a lot of colleagues in the museum field, mostly in India but also some in the U.S., with experience of Indian museums.
-Based on those discussions, we formed a planning committee representing the diversity of India’s museums—large and small, based in the north and the south, art and culture, etc. The committee members are Naman Ahuja, professor of Indian art and architecture at Jawaharlal Nehru University, New Delhi; Madhuvanti Ghose, Alsdorf associate curator of Indian, Southeast Asian, Himalayan and Islamic art at Art Institute of Chicago; Pramod Kumar K.G., managing director of Éka Cultural Resources and Research, New Delhi; Sabyasachi Mukherjee, director general of Chhatrapati Shivaji Maharaj Vastu Sangrahalaya, Mumbai; Manvi Seth, dean (academic affairs) of the National Museum Institute, New Delhi; and Venu Vasudevan, principal secretary of tourism, Government of Kerala, and former director general of the National Museum, New Delhi.
-Over the months of planning, there were many meetings on Skype, FaceTime and WhatsApp to discuss topics and possible presenters.
+Based on those discussions, we formed a planning committee representing the diversity of India’s museums—large and small, based in the north and the south, art and culture, etc. The committee members were Naman Ahuja, professor of Indian art and architecture at Jawaharlal Nehru University, New Delhi; Madhuvanti Ghose, Alsdorf associate curator of Indian, Southeast Asian, Himalayan and Islamic art at Art Institute of Chicago; Pramod Kumar K.G., managing director of Éka Cultural Resources and Research, New Delhi; Sabyasachi Mukherjee, director general of Chhatrapati Shivaji Maharaj Vastu Sangrahalaya, Mumbai; Manvi Seth, dean (academic affairs) of the National Museum Institute, New Delhi; and Venu Vasudevan, principal secretary of tourism, Government of Kerala, and former director general of the National Museum, New Delhi.
+Over the months of planning, there were many meetings to discuss topics and possible presenters.

-What will be the focus of the three-day summit?
+What was the focus of the summit?

 Many people, myself included, treasure museums as public places.
 They offer opportunities to look at things otherwise hidden from our everyday lives, and to think about what they meant in their original time and place, how they came to be on display in a museum, and what their significance is to us here and now, and in the future.

 I’ve loved visiting museums since childhood.
 I like museums where visitors are talking to each other, pointing out objects, seeking information—museums where there is activity and engagement.
-In January, I was in a museum gallery and watched while a very traditionally attired elderly grandpa and his little grandson were hand-in-hand, leaning close to glass cases and looking inside.
+In January, I was in a museum gallery and watched a very traditionally attired elderly grandpa and his little grandson hand-in-hand, leaning close to glass cases and looking inside.
 I couldn’t hear what they were saying, but their interest in what they saw and in each other was in their body language.

 Recently, I especially enjoyed my visits on weekends to DakshinaChitra in Chennai and the City Palace museum in Jaipur.
 There were a lot of families and groups of friends finding things to share and finding mutual interest in those collections and displays.
 I love going to Chhatrapati Shivaji Maharaj Vastu Sangrahalaya and Dr. Bhau Daji Lad Museum in Mumbai, where there is always something new and interesting to see.
 Both museums could have just rested on the displays of their permanent collections but, instead, have found ways to keep their offerings lively and timely.
 I also enjoy smaller museums with specialized collections, like the Sanskriti Museums in New Delhi.